-Dozens killed in airstrikes after ceasefire plan in Syria
+90 killed, including 28 children, after ceasefire plan in Syria

 The Syrian regime announced its support of the ceasefire deal Saturday, according to the state-run TV.

-U.S. Secretary of State John Kerry said the accord would prevent President Bashar al-Assad's air force from flying combat missions anywhere the opposition is present, calling this provision the "bedrock of the agreement."
+US Secretary of State John Kerry said the accord would prevent President Bashar al-Assad's air force from flying combat missions anywhere the opposition is present, calling this provision the "bedrock of the agreement."
 He labeled the Syrian air force the "main driver of civilian casualties" and migrant flows.

 In February, a cessation of hostilities negotiated between Kerry and Russian Foreign Minister Sergey Lavrov fell apart within weeks, and efforts to reach a political settlement in the war-torn country have been on the verge of collapse.